Gandi/libvmod-unidirectors/README.rst

 ::

-	VOID director.random()
+	VOID director.random(INT  choices=2)

 Description
-	Configure a director as random.
+	Configure a director as power of two random choices.

-	The random director distributes load over the backends using a weighted random probability distribution.
+	The director chooses the less busy backend server between two backend selected with weighted random algorithm.
+The choices is 2 per default and can be changes.
+With choices < 2, algorithm is a weighted random distribution.
+	This director with default value generally shows very good distribution, it should be privileged over leastconn and round_robin director.

+	WARNING: need unidirectors patch for Varnish (for vdi_uptime_f)

 Example
 	udir.random();